-3.6 Describe how the local board coordinates education and workforce investment activities with relevant secondary and postsecondary education programs and activities to coordinate strategies, enhance services, and avoid duplication of services.
+- 3.6 Describe how the local board coordinates education and workforce investment activities with relevant secondary and postsecondary education programs and activities to coordinate strategies, enhance services, and avoid duplication of services.
 [WIOA Sec.
-108(b)(10)] The local board will coordinate education and workforce investment activities with secondary and postsecondary education programs and activities through input at partner meetings.
-These meetings will allow comparison of services and identify gaps of each independent program as they relate to specific services to job seekers and businesses.
-By identifying opportunities to partner programs will share their resources on activities according to their specific mission thereby providing support necessary to overcome the different program shortfalls and at the same time involved partners will identify who will supply specific services to guard against duplicating services.
-These opportunities of co-enrollment or if necessary, handoff between programs will be facilitated through partner meetings as shared need and outcomes are analyzed by to ensure the right programs are involved to secure success for participants and business clients alike.
-These opportunities to work together to provide a support network will also minimize the probabilities of duplicating services.
-There is also collaboration between the board, secondary and postsecondary education programs providing services to the youth following the same practices as allowed under WIOA.

-Describe efforts to coordinate supportive services provided through workforce investment activities in the 3.7 local area, including facilitating transportation for customers.
+108(b)(10)] - The Western board coordinates education and workforce investment activities with secondary and postsecondary education programs and activities through input at partner meetings.
+These meetings provide a comparison of services and identify gaps of independent program as they relate to specific services to job seekers and businesses.
+Identifying opportunities between partner programs allows for sharing of resources on activities according to their specific mission thereby providing support necessary to overcome the different program shortfalls and at the same time involve partners in identifying who can supply specific services to guard against duplicating services.
+These opportunities of co-enrollment or handoff between programs are facilitated through partner meetings as shared needs and outcomes are analyzed to ensure the right programs are involved to secure success for participants and business clients alike.
+The continued opportunities of working together providing a support network also minimizes the probabilities of duplicating services.
+The board, secondary and postsecondary education programs also collaborate to ensure providing services to the youth follow the same practices as allowed under WIOA. - 3.7 Describe efforts to coordinate supportive services provided through workforce investment activities in the local area, including facilitating transportation for customers.
 [WIOA Sec.
 108(b)(11)] All supportive services will be coordinated through the core programs as well as other resources available.
 Supportive services are coordinated based on program eligibility, the economic need thresholds of the partner agencies, and the availability of program funds.
-Title 1 Adult, Dislocated Worker, and Youth services provide supportive services such as transportation assistance, childcare assistance, needs related payments, and other supportive services (tools and equipment, uniforms, and other clothing), to job seekers to assist in obtaining and retaining employment.
+Title 1 Adult, Dislocated Worker, and Youth services provide supportive services such as transportation assistance, childcare assistance, and other supportive services or necessary assistance (tools and equipment, uniforms, and other clothing) to job seekers to improve success in obtaining and retaining employment.
 Through assessments and evaluations, Career Advisors determine the needs of each participant and create an Individual Employment Plan or Individual Service Strategy to address the identified barriers.
 Transportation assistance is provided once client need is established and when available.
 Childcare assistance is provided through vouchers to state approved childcare agencies.
-Needs Related Payments are provided through a stipend.
-Referrals to partner agencies are made to ensure the participants are receiving the optimal services to meet the individual's need.
+Other types of assistance, if deemed necessary for successful attainment or completion are provided on case-by-case basis.
+Referrals to partner agencies are also a part of the delivery system process, supported by board policy, to ensure the participants are receiving the optimal services to meet the individual's need.